-For information about fire danger, fire season status, and requirements for fire permits visit: fireandemergency.nz
+For information about fire danger, fire season status, and requirements for fire permits visit: fireandemergency.nz.

-Wild fire risk in hills above and around Arrowtown from Wilding pines and other trees.
-Many have recently been sprayed or chopped down.
+- Wild fire risk in hills above and around Arrowtown from Wilding pines and other trees.
+Many have recently been sprayed or chopped down. - If you can't safely extinguish a fire immediately evacuate yourself and your family and ring FIRE on 111.